-Jeff works with volunteers and agency partners to coordinate trail construction, maintenance, protection, and outreach efforts.
+Jeff works with volunteers and agency partners to coordinate trail construction, maintenance, protection, gap closures, and outreach efforts.
 He also engages volunteers in stewardship events on the Florida National Scenic Trail.

 Previously, Jeff worked with the Student Conservation Association (’06 – ’13), as both a seasonal trail crew leader and a full-time staff member.
 For 4 years he managed a large SCA program and maintained 100 miles of the North Country National Scenic Trail through the Allegheny National Forest in Pennsylvania.
 He has led crews in Alaska, the US Virgin Islands, Arizona, Colorado, and Kentucky.

 Jeff is a graduate of Hampshire College in Amherst, MA, where he studied environmental education and outdoor leadership.
-An avid backpacker, he loves to spend time out on the trail with his kids and the best trail dog around, Strawberry, as well as playing music, fermenting food, and organic agriculture.
+An avid hiker, he loves to spend time out on the trail with his kids and the best trail dog around, Strawberry, as well as playing music, fermenting food, and organic agriculture.

 Now immersing himself in the unique environments found along the Florida Trail, he’s working to ensure this exceptional resource is developed, maintained, and protected for current and future generations of users.

 Adam grew up in northern Indiana.
 He studied biology at Indiana University, European studies at Jagiellonian University, and environmental law at Vermont Law School.
 Previously he worked with the Appalachian Trail Conservancy, Randolph Mountain Club, and Green Mountain Club.
 As the FTA’s Panhandle Regional Representative, Adam coordinates trail building, maintenance, resource protection, and volunteer work along the Florida National Scenic Trail from to Suwannee River State Park to the Northern Terminus of the Florida Trail at Fort Pickens in Gulf Islands National Seashore.